 DNA formed in 1986, post-Chernobyl accident.
 The group was very active during the late 1980s & 1990s, always calling for enhanced nuclear emergency planning from its earliest days (take a look at this 1997 letter to the provincial government).
 DNA then went through a lull in the early years of the new millennium, becoming active once again after the Ontario provincial government & Ontario Power Generation (OPG) put forth a proposal to build 2-4 new reactors at the Darlington Nuclear Generating Station.
 The Fukushima nuclear disaster of March 11, 2011 was another major factor motivating DNA’s re-birth.
 (Note: a great collection of quotations about the Fukushima disaster on the DNA site here, & another great collection of quotes here.)

 Recent & Current DNA Activities

 - During 2017, our primary focus was on speaking with politicians about nuclear emergency planning.
 The PNERP (Provincial Nuclear Emergency Response Plan) - years overdue in being updated - was finally released in December.
 (Advisory group report here.
 News release from the Province here.
 PNERP itself is here. & a recent Toronto media item here.)
 DNA had made a submission to the Ontario government as part of this review, along with 1500 other individuals/groups.

 - See 'A Call for Public Safety' - endorsed by 40+ civil society groups.

-- Co-sponsoring events to commemorate the 5th & 6th anniversaries of the Fukushima nuclear disaster.
+- Co-sponsoring events to commemorate the 7th anniversary of the Fukushima nuclear disaster.

-- Darlington relicensing hearing (Nov.
+- You can find Darlington relicensing hearing (Nov.
 2-5, 2015) postings here, here & here.
 DNA's written submission to CNSC.
 Summary hearing posting with many links here.

 - Continuing advocacy for updated emergency planning & international best practices.